HS-STaR: Hierarchical Sampling for Self-Taught Reasoners via Difficulty Estimation and Budget Reallocation: Pilot Experiments

 \textbf{(1) Generation.} For each problem $x \in \mathcal{D}_t$, the model $\mathcal{M}_t$ generates $n$ responses by sampling, forming the set $\mathcal{R}_{t,x} = \{r_{j}|r_{j}\sim\mathcal{M}_t(x) \}_{j=1}^{n}$.

 \textbf{(2) Selection.} We apply a rule-based verifier $V(x, y, r) \in \{0, 1\}$ to assess response correctness, and omit the answer $y$ from the notation hereafter for simplicity.
-For RFT~\cite{yuan2023_rejection_sampling_finetune}, we select only correct responses to form $\mathcal{D}_t^{\text{corr}}$.
+For Rejection Sampling Fine-Tuning~(RFT)~\cite{yuan2023_rejection_sampling_finetune}, we select only correct responses to form $\mathcal{D}_t^{\text{corr}}$.
 For DPO~\cite{rafailov2023direct}, we construct $\mathcal{D}_t^{\text{pairs}}$ by pairing correct and incorrect responses.

 \textbf{(3) Updating.} For RFT, the model $\mathcal{M}$ is updated by minimizing the negative log-likelihood:

 where $(x,r)\in\mathcal{D}_t^{\text{corr}}$.
 For DPO, the model $\mathcal{M}$ is updated by minimizing: